-Veins

-heart.

-take the

-old blood
+Veins take the old blood back to the heart.

 Example: If the hand touches a hot stove, the nerve cells in the hand send a message to the brain, 'too hot!' and the brain sends back a message to the arm muscles to pull the hand out of danger.